pokornyd/rich-text-migration-poc/README.md

 # Rich Text Migration PoC

-A simple PoC for transforming HTML into valid Kontent.ai rich text using the `@kontent-ai/rich-text-resolver` package.
+A simple PoC for transforming HTML into valid Kontent.ai rich text using the [`@kontent-ai/rich-text-resolver`](https://github.com/kontent-ai/rich-text-resolver-js/tree/vNext) package.
 The data-ops migration CLI is used to run the script and upsert data into Kontent.ai.

 ## Usage

 > [!NOTE]
 > The migration assumes you have a content type with codename `rich_text`, containing a rich text element with codename `rich_text_element`.
 There should also be `default` language in your environment.
-Create the type manually or adjust the migration code to correspond with your type.
+Create the type manually or adjust the migration code to correspond with your type and language codename.

 1. Clone and install dependencies:
     ```bash